dittowords/ditto-ios-demo/README.md

 The project is set up to use the system language of the machine it's running on.
 To force a specific language (e.g. Portuguese), follow the instructions below:

-1. Select the Target selection drop down at the top of XCode and click **Edit Schema**.
+1. Select the Target selection drop down at the top of Xcode and click **Edit Schema**.
    ![Screenshot 2023-10-26 at 10 40 19 AM](https://github.com/dittowords/ditto-ios-demo/assets/19922122/30b2f934-d11f-4872-a5d5-3ac303d5c47e)
 2. Select the **Run** side menu item, then select the **Options** tab.
 Scroll down until you see the **App Language** input.
    ![Screenshot 2023-10-26 at 10 40 46 AM](https://github.com/dittowords/ditto-ios-demo/assets/19922122/a0457fd3-cb55-41a7-894e-b0885d3550cd)